"I want to help you build the foundation for a great marriage!"

 Choosing to get married is one of the biggest decisions we can make.
 With a walk down the aisle, we commit ourselves to being a roommate, a financial partner, a caretaker, and for many, a co-parent of current or future children.
 So why do most of us do less to prepare for this momentous life event than we do for taking the SAT or buying a car?

-When I started developing my programs, I already had a degree in sociology from Stanford and an MBA from Northwestern, so I decided to create my own course of study.
-I trained in some of the premier marriage education programs including The Seven Principles for Making Marriage Work, Bringing Baby Home, and Prepare/Enrich®, and joined the American Association of Marriage and Family Therapy as a non-therapist member.
+When I started developing my programs, I already had a degree in sociology from Stanford and an MBA from Northwestern, so taking out more student loans was out of the question.
+I decided to create my own course of study by training in some of the premier marriage education programs including The Seven Principles for Making Marriage Work, Bringing Baby Home, and Prepare/Enrich®, and I joined the American Association of Marriage and Family Therapy as a non-therapist member.
 I also read books, met with therapists and interviewed numerous engaged and married partners to determine the optimal content to help couples thrive.

 I want to share all of the information I've learned with the goal of strengthening and enriching your relationship!

 As featured on

 MOre About Paula Holt

 I was born and raised in Chicago.
 After my college years in California and a short stay in NYC, I returned to my hometown with my husband, son and daughter.
 Currently, I don’t have a dog because I can’t figure out how to handle a new addition to our family, but I will happily pet yours if it’s friendly.